twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 ![Graph showing impact of dataset growth on ensemble performance](https://docs.google.com/spreadsheets/d/e/2PACX-1vSXwJIn0X6AcgyRXjztNHnkImcbX-EgGmLbMinxy9o69WP0D03A_3BMF3_WjJ9i42f5Zp8nz9Ypl4Ld/pubchart?oid=903076968&format=image)

+An ensemble of 500 networks gets to \~0.75 accuracy by the time it's seen 200 examples.
+Earlier results suggest it doesn't go much further than that though.

 # Pulling it all together

 Phew.
 This all took a surprising amount of time to actually run; I was doing it all on my Mac laptop, after finding that Colab instances would time out before the runs completed - some of them took a week to get through.

 My conclusions from all this:

 1. **Large ensembles didn’t seem useful for getting to high accuracy classifications**.
 Nothing I did got near to the 0.98 accuracy that this MXNet example could get to, well trained.
 2. **They did compensate for a dearth of training data and/or training time, to some degree**.
 Getting to 0.75 accuracy with just 100 examples of each digit, just by doing it lots of times and voting, seemed... useful in theory.
-In practice I'm struggling to think of situations where you it'd be easier to run 1000 ensembles than iterate over the training data a network has already seen.
+In practice I'm struggling to think of situations where it'd be easier to run 1000 ensembles than iterate over the training data a network has already seen.

 In retrospect this might be explained as follows: a network is initialized with random weights, training it with a few examples would bias a set of these weights towards some features in the examples, but a slightly different set each time because of the randomness of the starting position.
 Thus across many networks you’d end up slightly biasing towards different aspects of the training data, and thus be able, in aggregate, to classify better.